On entropy-constrained Gaussian channel capacity via the moment problem: The Moment Problem

 \subsection{Low-entropy moment problem}

-Now suppose there is a target continuous r.v.\ $W$ on $\bbR$ and we wish to find a discrete r.v.\ $X$ on $\bbR$ that approximates $W$ by matching as many of their initial moments as possible.
+Now suppose there is a target continuous random variable $W$ on $\bbR$ and we wish to find a discrete random variable $X$ on $\bbR$ that approximates $W$ by matching as many of their initial moments as possible.
 Let $s_n = \bbE[W^n]$ for $n \geq 0$, then by Fact~\ref{fact: hamburger}, we have $\Hmat_n(s_0, \dots, s_{2n}) \succ 0$ for all $n \geq 1$.
-By Fact~\ref{fact: hankel}, this implies that there exists a discrete r.v.\ $X$ of at most $m+1$ atoms with moments $\bbE[X^n] = s_n$ for $n = 0,\dots,2m+1$.
-Thus, for any continuous r.v.\ on $\bbR$, there exists a discrete r.v.\ on $\bbR$ with at most $m$ atoms that has the same first $2m-1$ moments.
-By allowing for a large enough $m$, it is possible to match an arbitrarily large number of moments using a discrete (even finite) r.v.
+By Fact~\ref{fact: hankel}, this implies that there exists a discrete random variable $X$ of at most $m+1$ atoms with moments $\bbE[X^n] = s_n$ for $n = 0,\dots,2m+1$.
+Thus, for any continuous random variable on $\bbR$, there exists a discrete random variable on $\bbR$ with at most $m$ atoms that has the same first $2m-1$ moments.
+By allowing for a large enough $m$, it is possible to match an arbitrarily large number of moments using a discrete (even finite) random variable.

-In particular, consider the special case where the target continuous r.v.\ is Gaussian.
-It is known that the $m$-point Gauss--Hermite quadrature distribution has the same first $2m-1$ moments as the Gaussian distribution, and that no other discrete r.v.\ with as many or fewer atoms can do the same \cite[Theorem 2]{wu2010impact}, \cite{gauss1814methodus,stoer1980introduction}.
+In particular, consider the special case where the target continuous random variable is Gaussian.
+It is known that the $m$-point Gauss--Hermite quadrature distribution has the same first $2m-1$ moments as the Gaussian distribution, and that no other discrete random variable with as many or fewer atoms can do the same \cite[Theorem 2]{wu2010impact}, \cite{gauss1814methodus,stoer1980introduction}.
 It is also known that for large $m$, the entropy of the Gauss--Hermite quadrature distribution is approximately $\frac{1}{2}\log m$, which grows unboundedly as $m \to \infty$.
-This seems to suggest that we require a large entropy to match an arbitrary number of moments, which begs the following general question: \begin{quote} Given a real-valued continuous r.v., how many moments can be matched by a discrete r.v.\ that has a ``sufficiently small'' entropy? \end{quote} We show that for any continuous r.v., at most three moments can be matched by such a low-entropy discrete r.v.
+This seems to suggest that we require a large entropy to match an arbitrary number of moments, which begs the following general question: \begin{quote} Given a real-valued continuous random variable, how many moments can be matched by a discrete random variable that has a ``sufficiently small'' entropy? \end{quote} We show that for any continuous random variable, at most three moments can be matched by such a low-entropy discrete random variable.
 This is stated formally below.